geocommons/geocoder/README.txt

 and that you have obtained the complete set of TIGER/Line ZIP files, and put the entire tree in /opt/tiger.
 Please adjust these instructions as needed.

-A full TIGER/Line database import takes 1-2 days to run on a normal Amazon EC2 instance, and takes up a little over 5 gigabytes after all is said and done.
+A full TIGER/Line database import takes ten hours to run on a normal Amazon EC2 instance, and takes up a little over 5 gigabytes after all is said and done.
 You will need to have at least 12 gigabytes of free disk space *after* downloading the TIGER/Line dataset, if you are building the full database.

 === Import TIGER/Line